B141395/EEB_Dissertation/README.md

 - **Life-History Traits**: Data on birth weight, first winter survival, yearling spike length, and fecundity.
 - **Environmental Variables**: Yearly environmental data that may influence life-history traits.

-## Analysis Workflow
-1. **Data Cleaning**: Initial preprocessing of raw data to prepare it for analysis.
-Scripts for this step are located in the `Scripts/01_Data_Cleaning/` directory.
-2. **Exploratory Data Analysis**: Descriptive statistics and visualizations to explore trends and relationships in the data (`Scripts/02_EDA/`).
-3. **Model Fitting**: Application of generalized linear mixed models (GLMMs) to assess density-dependent effects on life-history traits (`Scripts/03_Model_Fitting/`).
-4. **Results Interpretation**: Generation of figures and tables summarizing the model outputs, with an emphasis on identifying significant patterns and temporal trends (`Results/`).

 ## Results
 The main findings of the research indicate that:
 - **Birth Weight**: Largely unaffected by population density, highlighting its stability across environmental conditions.